VikiMaiselman/Blog-MERN/README.md

 ## Frontend
 - React.js
-- MUI for forms and syled components (.jss)
+- MUI library used for forms
+- used styled components (.jss)
+- the project structure created with Vite (npm create vite@latest)
 - to start the project:
-npm create vite@latest
+git clone
 cd Blog-MERN
 npm install
 npm run dev
-- Provides basic user functionality (as per requirements): CRUD for posts, CRUD for comments, separation of authorized/non-authorized users actions
+- UI provides basic user functionality (as per requirements): CRUD for posts, CRUD for comments, separation of authorized/non-authorized users actions

 ## Backend
 - Node.js + Express.js
 - used MVC architecture to structure the project
-- database used MongoDB (via mongoose)
+- database used in the project is MongoDB (via mongoose)
 - to run:
 (npm install -g nodemon) - optionally, used for dev cd Blog-MERN/api